Pencil tower: Engineering

 Building materials have improved in recent decades.
-The strengths of concrete have been changed from 10,000 to 12,000 psi to 18,000–20,000 psi (69–83 to 120–140 MPa).
+The strengths of concrete have been changed from 10,000–12,000 psi to 18,000–20,000 psi (69–83 to 120–140 MPa).
 Reinforcing steel with higher strengths of 100 ksi (100,000 psi, 690 MPa) became more available.
 Higher-strength materials can reduce thickness of concrete walls, reducing the amount of required interior structures.
 This is a critical factor that enables super-slender building designs.

 A main challenge of super-slender buildings is the management of lateral movements due to wind loads, which can cause discomfort for occupants.
 Various engineering techniques are used to address this issue.
 One approach to manage the wind loads is to use an open mechanical floor in the middle of a building to allow wind to flow through.
 This can reduce the wind loads and the resulting movements by 10%-15%.
 An example of this technique can be seen in 432 Park Avenue, a 15:1 ratio building that has many open-air mechanical floors.
 Another approach is to stiffen the structure to resist the loads.
 This can be done by using outrigger walls to connect the building core to the perimeter columns on two sides to distribute the loads.
 The structure of 111 West 57th Street uses shear walls on the east and west facades to stiffen the structure while leaving the north and south views unobstructed.

 To manage building movements, a tuned mass damper can be used.
 This is a passive device with a large mass mounted on shock absorbers to slow the movements of the building.
 Typically they are made of solid mass, but recently liquid damping systems have been used.
 A liquid damping system or sloshing damper is a tank of water with screens to control the movements of the water, specifically tuned such that when building is moved in one direction, the liquid force goes in the opposite direction to offset the movements.
 Highcliff is one of the early adopters of such system.

 Building footing is another area of concerns.
 As the slender buildings have smaller footprints, the foundations need to go down deeper.

 Firefighting

-Very tall and very narrow pencil towers present new challenges to fire fighting.
-With narrower buildings, the scissor staircases are narrower and they may need to have five or more turns to rise for each floor.
-This presents impacts to the performance of the fire hoses that are twisted over a long length, and small areas that can be used for fire fighting operations and medical staging.
-Another area of concern is their open-air mechanical floors, especially those of New York City pencil towers.
-If the doors are left open, wind could enter the staircase fueling the fire.
+Pencil towers present challenges to firefighting.
+The scissor staircases are narrower and they may have five or more turns for each floor.
+This reduces space available for firefighting operations and medical staging, and can impede water flow through fire hoses repeatedly bent around curves.
+Open-air mechanical floors, especially those of New York City pencil towers, can enable wind to fuel fires.